-Animal Description Animal Identification Born on or after January 1st of the current fair year Dairy Breeds include: Ayrshire, Brown Swiss, Holstein, Guernsey, Jersey, and Milking Shorthorn 300-750 pounds Castrated and dehorned by or on May 15th Can be shown the following year as a steer Eligible for Livestock Auction.
+Dairy beel reeder Caives Division Animal Description Born on or after January 1st of the current fair year Dairy Breeds include: Ayrshire, Brown Swiss, Holstein, Guernsey, Jersey, and Milking Shorthorn 300-750 pounds Castrated and dehorned by or on May 15th Can be shown the following year as a steer Eligible for Livestock Auction.
 If they go through the Auction as a feeder calf, they are NOT eligible for the Auction if they come back to the Fair as a Steer.
-Use of a show stick during the show is optional 840-RFID Tag and 5-digit county tag Additional State Fair Requirement: DNA Hair Sample <image/> Show Bill Classes divided by weight
+Use of a show stick during the show is optional Animal Identification 840-RFID Tag and 5-digit county tag Additional State Fair Requirement: DNA Hair Sample N 20 4H 23201 Show Bill Classes divided by weight